SpaceX launches billionaire to conduct the first private spacewalk

 If all goes as planned, it will be the first time private citizens conduct a spacewalk, but they won’t venture away from the capsule.
 Considered one of the most riskiest parts of spaceflight, spacewalks have been the sole realm of professional astronauts since the former Soviet Union popped open the hatch in 1965, closely followed by the U.S. Today, they are routinely done at the International Space Station.

 Isaacman, along with a pair of SpaceX engineers and a former Air Force Thunderbirds pilot, launched before dawn aboard a SpaceX Falcon 9 rocket from Florida.
-The spacewalk is scheduled for late Wednesday or Thursday, midway through the five-day flight.
+The spacewalk is scheduled for Thursday, midway through the five-day flight.

 But first the passengers are shooting for way beyond the International Space Station — an altitude of 870 miles (1,400 kilometers), which would surpass the Earth-lapping record set during NASA’s Project Gemini in 1966.
 Only the 24 Apollo astronauts who flew to the moon have ventured farther.